 A few mediators are also attorneys and some attorneys are also mediators.
 Currently about 10-15% of mediators that are members of the Montana Mediation Association are also attorneys.
 Even if your mediator is an attorney they cannot represent or advise you.
 That is not the role of a mediator.
 So, a mediator who is also an attorney has to "take off their attorney hat" and be an impartial facilitator for the session.

 Yes, there are three mediation styles.

 1. Evaluative/Settlement conference

 Every form of mediation is completely confidential.
 A facilitative and transformative style mediation is highly recommended for relationships that are long-lasting such as neighbors, work-related, and family.
 These two types of mediation styles help relationships improve and empower the participants to continue to have positive interactions long into the future.
 Participants most commonly experience win-win outcomes.
-Settlement conference type mediations can have win/lose, lose/lose, or win/win results.
+Settlement conference type mediations more often have win/lose and lose/lose results.
 Settlement conference type mediations are more expensive and take longer because parties are in separate rooms.
 The relationship, communication, and skills to deal with conflicts again are often not improved by participation in a settlement conference.